 Shawn wrote to him in friendship what he might have said of the best of dance as well: “Those are the peaks — when the harmonious fusion of two persons is so complete that it proves it can happen.”

 I talked with Norton Owen in July 2012, as Jacob’s Pillow celebrated its 80th year.
 I remember sitting in the archives on a quiet summer night and reading Ted Shawn’s letters, and I imagined him up there in the days when the barns and buildings had kerosene lamps … and when he first performed informally for visitors in his garden.
-Now, in the Pillow’s 85th year, the story feels as immediate and relevant — if anything, even more so.
-I’ve updated it to reflect this summer’s dancers.
-In the photo at the top, choreographer and dancer Camille A. Brown leaps in front of the Ted Shawn Theatre.
-She and her company will appear at Jacob’s Pillow Dance Festival in August.)
-Photo by Christopher Duggan, Courtesy of Jacob’s Pillow Dance Festival)
+In July 2017, in the Pillow’s 85th year, the story feels as immediate and relevant — if anything, even more so.
+I’ve updated it to reflect the 2017 summer’s dancers.